bitcoinwords/bitcoinwords.github.io/_pages/support.md

 Have a website or use social networking sites like Twitter, Facebook, or LinkedIn?
 Consider sharing the content found on **WORDS** or linking to [https://bitcoinwords.github.io](https://bitcoinwords.github.io).

-## Follow us on social media
+## Follow on Twitter

-We're active on Twitter and use it as our main line of communication. — We don't rapid fire posts but add commentary where we see fit.
-Posts are typically links to our content here, trolling nocoiners, sarcastic remarks, and other things regarding development of this site.
+I'm active on Twitter and use it as the main line of communication. — I don't rapid fire posts but add commentary where we see fit.
+Posts are typically links to the content here, trolling nocoiners, sarcastic remarks, and other things regarding development of this site.

-Give us a follow:

 [<i class="fab fa-twitter"></i> Twitter](https://twitter.com/_bitcoinwords){: .btn .btn--info}

-## Subscribe to our newsletter
+## Subscribe to the newsletter

 There are now hundreds of subscribers.
 You should sign up too - apparently it's pretty good.

 [Subscribe](https://mailchi.mp/59e9fda5b387/words){: .btn .btn--primary}

-### Our pledge
+### 𝗪𝗢𝗥𝗗𝗦 pledge

 <i class="fas fa-check-square"></i> We'll never sell you out.